 Interest expense (\$ thousand)

-Source reference 2018 2017
+Source reference 2020 2019

 Interest on government loans 172 390

-Interest on finance leases (a) 1 139 1 195
+Interest on leases liabilities ^(a) 1 321 1 195

+Interest on service concession financial liability ^(b) 4 000 2 000

 Other interest expense 1 055 750

-AASB 7.20(b) Total interest expense 2 366 2 336
+AASB 7.20(b) Total interest expense 6 548 4 335

-(a) Of the balance in 'interest on finance leases', \$XXX [\$xxx in 2017] related to assets contracted under the PPP arrangements.
+(a) Of the balance in 'interest on finance leases', \$XXX [\$xxx in 2019] related to assets contracted under the PPP arrangements.

-'Interest expense' includes costs incurred in connection with the borrowing of funds and includes interest on bank overdrafts and short-term and long-term borrowings, amortisation of discounts or premiums relating to borrowings, interest component of finance leases repayments, and the increase in financial liabilities and non-employee provisions due to the unwinding of discounts to reflect the passage of time.
+'Interest expense' includes costs incurred in connection with the borrowing of funds and includes interest on bank overdrafts and short-term and long-term borrowings, amortisation of discounts or premiums relating to borrowings, interest component of lease repayments, service concession financial liabilities and the increase in financial liabilities and non-employee provisions due to the unwinding of discounts to reflect the passage of time.